garrandall/popular-music-data/tracks/just-a-little-while-janet-jackson.md

 I wanna make it like a dream for you
 And turn every fantasy into the truth
 You know I'll take it anywhere
 That you wanna go right now
 Just love ya for a little while

 My passion flows like a river that has no end
 I wanna know everything you'll let me do to you
-Ooh ooh ooh ooh
+Oh oh oh oh

 Tell me what you like baby
-(Ooh ooh ooh ooh)
+(Oh oh oh oh)
 Do you wanna play with my strawberries
-(Ooh ooh ooh ooh)
+(Oh oh oh oh)
 Sometimes I think about me and you
-(Ooh ooh ooh ooh)
+(Oh oh oh oh)
-I can get real loud (Ooh ooh ooh ooh)
+I can get real loud (Oh oh oh oh)

 Can't stop thinking bout the things we do
 And how it feel making love to you